-At June 30, 2008, the fair value of securities on loan and the collateral held by the pools of the BTI are as follows.
-Of the collateral held, \$275,442,843 was received as cash.
-The collateral received as cash is invested in the Mellon GSL DBT II Collateral Fund.
-For securities loaned at June 30, 2008, the BTI has no credit risk exposure to borrowers because the amount the BTI owes the borrowers exceeds the amounts the borrowers owe the BTI.
+At June 30, 2009, the fair value of securities on loan and the collateral held by the pools of the BTI are as follows.
+Of the collateral held, approximately \$360,184 was received as cash.
+The collateral received as cash is invested in a collateral pool.
+For securities loaned at June 30, 2009, the BTI has no credit risk exposure to borrowers because the amount the BTI owes the borrowers exceeds the amounts the borrowers owe the BTI.
 There were no losses during the year resulting from borrower default, and there were no significant violations of legal or contractual provisions.
+The BTI is exposed to cash reinvestment risk, which is the risk that the cash reinvestment assets would not be sufficient to cover the liabilities due the borrowing brokers.

-Neither the BTI nor Mellon matches maturities of investments made with cash collateral to maturities of securities loaned.
+Maturities of investments made with cash collateral are not matched to maturities of securities loaned.